RodrigoDeRosa/RodrigoDeRosa/README.md

 ## Hey, there!
 I'm Rodri De Rosa 🦀

-A music-loving, football-addicted and boxing-enthusiast Software Engineer on a quest to satisfy his curiosity about nearly everything.
+A music-loving, football-addicted and martial-arts-enthusiast Software Engineer on a quest to satisfy his curiosity about nearly everything.

 Hope you find what you're looking for in my [repositories](https://github.com/RodrigoDeRosa?tab=repositories)!
 If you don't, do reach out and I'll try to help as soon as I can.
 In the meantime, you might be curious about the same stuff I am, so you can snoop around